Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many questions will need to be answered when it comes to EU enlargement.
 For example: What impact will enlargement have on the already-stressed EU budget?

-Then there is the question of the size of the European Parliament (EP) – currently made up of 705 lawmakers representing 27 member states.
-Will EP members have to move up the front bench to make room for more politicians from new member states to join what could become the world’s largest parliament?
+Then there is the question of the size of the European Parliament (EP) – which currently consists of 705 lawmakers representing 27 member states.
+Will EP members have to move up the benches to make room for more politicians from new member states to join what could become the world’s largest parliament?
 Will the political balance tilt to the left or the right?

 World - When will the European Union (EU) be ready to expand?
 (Figure 2).